 I think there may be a set of critics that've largely dismissed Ederlezi Rising as a kinda/sorta bloated sex film mainly because Stoya -- one of its stars -- has worked in visual sexual therapy (ahem) for years.
 I'd argue that's a dissservice because intimacy is certainly a component of the tale the film doesn't revel in excess the way other adult-themed flicks do.
 On the festival circuit, the film has been warmly received, winning a handful of statues, including a 'Best Film' category twice while missing out on a few other nominations.

 On this day in 2019 (in Brazil), After Darkness shone a bit of light for audiences.
-Directed by Batan Silva, the SciFi/Drama starred Kyra Sedgwick, Natalia Dyer, and Tim Daly.
+Directed by Batan Silva, the SciFi/Drama starred a sobbing Kyra Sedgwick, Natalia Dyer, Tim Daly, and others.
 According to our friends at IMDB.com, here's the plot summary:

 "As the sun burns out, an American family gathers at the end of the world, their hopes for rescue slowly crumbling as they also confront long lasting divides amongst each other."